bschellenberger-wex/chronon/BUILDING_CHRONON_AT_WEX.md

 The Bazel build system is configured to produce versioned artifacts that include the Spark and Scala versions in the name.
 This is the recommended way to build Chronon.
 Spark versions are generally binary compatible within minor versions.
 For example, a build for a `3.5.x` version of Spark is compatible with all other `3.5.x` versions, a build for `3.4.x` is compatible with all other `3.4.x` versions, and so on.

+We provide helper scripts to simplify building and publishing Chronon artifacts.
+These scripts ensure that your JARs are versioned with the Chronon, Spark, and Scala versions for traceability and compatibility.

 ### Selecting Java Version

 You can specify the Java version for the compilation by using the appropriate `--config` flag.
 For example, to build with Java 11, you would use `--config java_11`.